Jamshed Khan

-Jamshed Khan is a Pakistani politician from Buner District.
-Who served as member of the Provincial Assembly of Khyber Pakhtunkhwa from 2002 to 2008.
+Jamshed Khan was a Pakistani politician from Buner District who served as a member of the Provincial Assembly of Khyber Pakhtunkhwa from 2002 to 2008.

 Career

 He was elected as member of the Provincial Assembly of Khyber Pakhtunkhwa in the 2002 Pakistani general election.
-He again contested in the 2008 general election from PK-77 on the ticket of Pakistan Peoples Party–Sherpao and came second to Awami National Party's Sardar Hussain Babak.
+He again contested the 2008 general election from PK-77 on the ticket of Pakistan Peoples Party–Sherpao and came second to Awami National Party's Sardar Hussain Babak.
 He joined Jamaat-e-Islami (JI) in 2010.
 In October 2017 during the visit of Pakistan Tehreek-e-Insaaf Chairman Imran Khan and Chief Minister Pervez Khattak, Jamshed Khan joined the PTI.

+Personal life

+Khan has a son, Abdul Kabir Khan, who is also a politician and was elected to the Provincial Assembly of Khyber Pakhtunkhwa from PK-27 (Buner-III) in the 2024 general election as a PTI candidate.